 No matter how you enjoy them, they are always good to have in the fridge.

-Here are some tips for making a platter and getting them crispy every time!
+No matter what vegetable or vegetables you choose to roast, here are some tips for making a platter and getting them crispy every time!

 Make sure the veggies are well dried after rinsing and scrubbing off any dirt